shopware/docs/resources/guidelines/testing/store/quality-guidelines-plugins/README.md

 The bootstrap cannot be found.
 The reasons could be that the folder structure in the ZIP file is incorrect, there could be a typo, or a case-sensitive error in the app source (e.g., in the technical name).

-### Warning: ExtJS was detected in your app

-*SW5 related only*
-The app manufacturer needs an SDK license for a commercial app that uses ExtJS.
-For more information, please write an email to [alliances@shopware.com](mailto:alliances@shopware.com?subject=extJS-SDK%20needed).
-See [Shopware 5 SDK License](https://docs.shopware.com/en/plugin-standard-for-community-store#shopware-5-0-sdk-license) for more information.

 ### Class Shopware\Storefront\* not found

 Missing requirements in the composer.json (e.g. "require": {"shopware/frontend": "*"},)